 Gum Disease Symptoms

-young woman showing off her healthy gums If plaque builds up without proper cleaning, gums become infected and the bone tends to recede.
+If plaque builds up without proper cleaning, gums become infected and the bone tends to recede.
 Teeth may become sensitive and may even be lost if the disease is permitted to escalate.
 In addition, the other signs of gum disease are:

 • Bleeding gums during tooth brushing or otherwise